-1. Package your current project: when selected, this option uses current Vivado project as the HDL sources for creating the new IP Definition.
-After the wizard completes, it packages the current project as an IP for inclusion in the IP repository.
+When this is selected, it packages the current project as an IP for inclusion in the IP repository.

+Use Case and Benefit

-Use case and benefit: with this option, IP Packager automatically infers the file types (For Example: synthesis/simulation/etc.) required for packaging the IP by looking at the file structure within the current Vivado project.
+The IP packager automatically infers the file types, like synthesis and simulation, required for packaging the IP by looking at the file structure within the current Vivado project.

-Limitations:
+Limitations

-Packaging a project containing a BD will lose BD's boundary properties or meta-data (For Example: FREQ_HZ, X_INTERFACE attributes, etc).
-To retain this information, it must be manually added or copied from the BD wrapper file (For Example: design_1.v) into the top source file of the project.
+- Packaging a project containing a block design (BD) will lose BD's boundary properties or metadata, like FREQ_HZ, X_INTERFACE attributes.
+To retain this information, it must be manually added or copied from the BD wrapper file (e.g. design_1.v) into the top source file of the project. - Packaging a project with DCP sources is not allowed.